NuGet/Home/meta/README.md

 ## What happens when a proposal is accepted?
 A PR will be opened to move the proposal from `Proposed` to `Accepted` (eg, `accepted/<year>/your-proposal-name.md`).
 The PR can contain any edits to the original proposal can be made based on the acceptance criteria.

-The `Status` in the header of the document can reflect whether this proposal is:
-- `accepted` - The proposal has been accepted and work will be scheduled to implement it.
-- `implemented` - The proposal has already been accepted and implemented into the product.

 Once accepted, it will be scheduled by the NuGet contributors to be implemented or put up for grabs for anyone to implement by making a PR in the appropriate repository.

 ## What happens when a proposal is implemented?

-When the changes described in the accepted proposal have been implemented and merged into the relevant repository and due for release the corresponding proposal will remain in the `accepted` folder, with a PR changing the header from `Status: Accepted` to `Status: Implemented`.
+When the changes described in the accepted proposal have been implemented and merged into the relevant repository and due for release the corresponding proposal will remain in the `accepted` folder.
+The linked GitHub issue will be closed upon merging to the relevant branch.

 If you'd like to implement an `accepted` proposal, please make a PR in the appropriate repository and mention the proposal in the PR.

 ## What happens when a proposal is withdrawn?